sylvainjule/kirby-locator/README.md

 ## 2. Setup

-Out of the box, the field is set to use open-source services both for geocoding (Nominatim) and tiles-rendering (Wikimedia), without any API-key requirements.
+Out of the box, the field is set to use open-source services both for geocoding (Nominatim) and tiles-rendering (Positron), without any API-key requirements.

 Keep in mind that **these services are bound by strict usage policies**, always double-check if your usage is compatible.
 Otherwise, please set-up the field to use Mapbox, see details below.